henhouseharry83/arcsolutions/README.md

 [^1]: The solution achieves up to 26% accuracy on constant-sized tasks on the public eval set.
 Performance on the private eval set is unknown.
 [^2]: According to the paper, 100 tasks takes around 2 hours to run on Kaggle on (assumed) 1xP100 at ~$1.50 per hour.
 [^3]: Assuming maximum budget used for semi-private leaderboard (500 tasks for $10,000).
+[^4]: The paper states that "Our flagship model is too expensive to run on the private test set hosted by Kaggle", so this must exceed ~$0.18 per task.

 ¹ Accuracy on the public evaluation set[2].
 ² Assuming a runtime of 1-10 minutes per task on an NVIDIA Tesla T4 GPU, which costs $0.28 per hour on Google Cloud[2].